apify/apify-docs/content/academy/pro_apify_scraper_development/solutions/actor_building.md

         const url = `${BASE_URL}${titleElement.attr('href')}`;

-        // scrape some data from each and add a promise for
+        // scrape some data from each and to a request
-        // adding its page to the request list promises.push(
+        // to the request list for its page await requestQueue.addRequest({
-            requestQueue.addRequest({
             url,
             userData: {
-                    label: 'PRODUCT',
+                label: labels.PRODUCT,
                 // Pass the scraped data about the product to the next
                 // request so that it can be used there
                 data: {
                     title: titleElement.first().text().trim(),
                     asin: element.attr('data-asin'),
                     itemUrl: url,
                     keyword,
                 },
             },
-            }),
-        );
+        });
     }

-    // return all of our promises inside of a Promise.all return Promise.all(promises);
 };
 ```